PierreReliquet/restart/README.md

 Restart is an implementation of a REST API for Dart.

-The is to provide a way of registering easily some endpoints by use of annotations which is similar to many Java API.
+The aim is to provide a way of registering easily some endpoints by use of annotations which is similar to many Java API.

 Restart focuses on doing only one thing : providing a way to handle HTTP methods easily which means that no DI nor anything else is used and the user can consequently use any other library.